History of Whitehall Camp

 If I could have told that group of early pioneers in the Church of God Movement who were looking for a permanent location for their camp meeting, what the area around the Whitehall School would become, they might have thought I was crazy.

-From the humble beginnings of the 17-acre grove of trees, this campground, through God’s blessings, has grown to almost 300 acres.
+From the humble beginnings of the 17-acre grove of trees, this campground, through God’s blessings, has grown to 150 acres.
 It includes 28 buildings and many other facilities that enhance the ministry that takes place here.
 No matter where I go in the Church of God Movement or in the larger church community, I seem to find a knowledge of, or connection to, Whitehall.
 This fact alone should cause us to realize the wonderful ministry tool that God has blessed us with here at Whitehall.

 Whether you are one of the nearly 300 leaseholders, one of the many thousands of youth campers, or one of the multitude that has been impacted by camp meeting or other events, Whitehall Camp, and the way God moves here, has touched generations.